-If KeyOrName is a configured server_id() or a target_name() associated with such an Id, then the options for this server are fetched from the configuration file.
+If KeyOrName is a configured server\id() or a target\name() associated with such an Id, then the options for this server are fetched from the configuration file.

-Argument ExtraOptions is added to the options found in the configuration file.
-If the same options are specified, the values from the configuration file overwrite ExtraOptions.
+The options list is added to those of the configuration file.
+If an option is specified in both lists, the configuration file take precedence.

-If the server is not specified in a configuration file, use ct_netconfc:open/1 instead.
+If the server is not specified in a configuration file, use open/1 instead.

 The opaque handle() reference returned from this function can be used as client identifier when calling any other function in this module.
-However, if KeyOrName is a target_name(), that is, if the server is named through a call to ct:require/2 or a require statement in the test suite, then this name can be used instead of handle().
+However, if KeyOrName is a target\name(), that is, if the server is named through a call to ct:require/2 or a require statement in the test suite, then this name can be used instead of handle().